rayhea/GTAVMACROS/readme.md

+# do not play gta online due to new exploit found

 # GTA ONLINE MACROS

 It's a Script written in Autohotkey for GTA V Online.
 It does not hack/temper game or its files in any shape or form, it just automate key strokes.